grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 weight: 70
 ---

-# Configuring mimir-distributed Helm Chart for high-availability deduplication with Consul
+# Configure high-availability deduplication with Consul

 Grafana Mimir can deduplicate data from high-availability (HA) Prometheus setup.
 In this guide, you will see how to configure the deduplication for Grafana Mimir helm deployment using external Consul.
 You also can review